 Watch our surgery video, listen to patient experience with our custom molded orthotics, learn about conservative treatments.

 Crutches and non-weight bearing on the affected foot for 1 to 3 weeks is the best care for this kind of overuse syndrome or injury, but a simple decrease in activities may relieve symptoms.
 Avoid bare feet and shoes without support (sandals, flip-flops, house shoes, etc.).

-Static stretching in the morning AND evening using the proper technique will speed recovery and minimize re-injury.
+Plantar fasciitis stretching in the morning AND evening using the proper technique will speed recovery and minimize re-injury.

 Anti-inflammatory medication can help with the chronic pain, but are not much help with the acute pain.

 An anesthetic (numbing agent) mixed with cortisone (anti- inflammatory) is placed at the point of pain to relieve the sharp pain associated with the first few steps in the morning and/or pain at night after increased activities.

 Temporary arch supports, supportive athletic shoes, or a higher heel on a shoe will all provide additional rest to the injured ligament.
 Custom molded orthotics is the best solution for immediate and long term treatment.

 A night splint is a device that keeps a constant tension on the ligament while it is healing by keeping the foot at a 90 degree angle to the lower leg.